MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 Fitting all available distributions to data
 '''''''''''''''''''''''''''''''''''''''''''

 To fit all of the `distributions available <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_ in ``reliability``, is a similar process to fitting a specific distribution.
 The user needs to specify the failures and any right or left censored data.
 Based on what is specified, the Fit_Everything function will fit what can be fitted.
-For example, if you specify data that is in the range {0,1} and does not contain left censored data, then Fit_Everything will fit all of the distributions implemented, however if you specify failure data and left censored data then Fit_Everything will not fit a Beta distribution or any of the location shifted distributions.
+For example, if you specify data that is in the range {0,1} and does not contain left censored data, then Fit_Everything will fit all of the distributions implemented, however, if you specify failure data and left censored data then Fit_Everything will not fit a Beta distribution or any of the location shifted distributions.
 Selection of what can be fitted is all done automatically based on the data provided.

 Inputs: